All posts

 Scale£349/month3,000 active jobs, unlimited job seekers in talent pool

-7 day free trial available.
-30-day money-back guarantee.
+7-day free trial available.

 Key features

-Spacewalk positions itself as an "intelligent job board platform" designed specifically for talent communities—education providers, training academies, alumni networks, and professional associations.
+Spacewalk positions itself as an "intelligent job board platform" designed specifically for talent communities: education providers, training academies, alumni networks, and professional associations.
 The standout feature is the automated job stream that sources fresh roles matching your criteria without manual effort.

 The platform automatically removes expired jobs and uses AI to match and notify talent when relevant positions appear.
 You can configure job criteria by specialty (software engineering, cyber, data, AI), location, and experience level.
 Jobs are sourced directly from employers rather than aggregators.

-Launch takes minutes—customize branding, configure your job stream criteria, and invite learners or members with a single click.
+Launch takes minutes.
+Customize branding, configure your job stream criteria, and invite learners or members with a single click.
 Analytics and reporting help demonstrate employment outcomes to funders and stakeholders.

 Clients include skills bootcamps, adult education providers, university career offices, and professional associations across the UK and beyond.